Melaleuca viminalis, Fam. Myrtaceae

-Weeping Bottlebrush is a small shrub to small bushy tree, 1 - 12m high; usually a dense shrub to 8m in the tropics with pendulous or weeping branches.
+Weeping bottlebrush is a small shrub to small bushy tree, 1-12m high; usually a dense shrub to 8m in the tropics with pendulous or weeping branches.
 Known to almost everyone, this species is common in horticulture.
-Weeping Bottlebrush is an important species for erosion control in waterways, being able to withstand inundation during floods and partial inundation by sand deposits.
+Weeping bottlebrush is an important species for erosion control in waterways, being able to withstand inundation during floods and partial inundation by sand deposits.
+Previously Callistemon viminalis.

 Narrowly elliptic, 3-5-10 x 0.3-1.5cm.
 New growth covered in silky hairs.